 The City followed requirements for citizen participation outlined in the City's Citizen Participation Plan.
-The City encouraged citizens, along with local and regional organizations, to participate during the preparation of the Draft 2021 Action Plan.
-Regional and local service agencies, non-profit organizations, City staff, City Council and City Commissions were invited to two (2) public meetings held to discuss the Draft 2021 Action Plan update and solicit comments.
-The first virtual meeting was held on March 2, 2021 at 10:00 a.m.
-The second meeting, a Public Hearing, was scheduled to be held on June 1, 2021; however, as a result of staff turnover and changes to the proposed 2021-2022 budget, the meeting was continued for a later date.
+The City encouraged citizens, along with local and regional organizations, to participate during the preparation of the Draft 2022 Action Plan.
+Regional and local service agencies, non-profit organizations, City staff, City Council and City Commissions were invited to two (2) public meetings held to discuss the Draft 2022 Action Plan update and solicit comments.
+The first virtual meeting was held on February 10, 2022 at 10:00 a.m.
+The second meeting, a Public Hearing, is scheduled to be held on July 19, 2022.

-The Draft 2021 Action Plan will be made available for public review and comment during a 30-day period, June 11, 2021 through July 13, 2021.
-A Public Hearing will be held on July 6, 2021 at 6:00 p.m., or soon thereafter, at City Hall in Yuba City before the City Council to solicit public comment regarding the Draft 2021 Action Plan.
-The Draft 2021 Action Plan will also be made available during the 30-day comment period on the City's website and copies made available at City Hall.
-The City's website also included notification of the development of the Draft 2021 Action Plan and encouraged citizens to provide input.
+The Draft 2022 Action Plan will be made available for public review and comment during a 30-day period, June 24, 2022 through July 24, 2022.
+A Public Hearing will be held on July 19, 2022 at 6:00 p.m., at City Hall in Yuba City before the City Council to solicit public comment regarding the 2022 Action Plan.
+The Draft 2022 Action Plan will also be made available during the 30-day comment period on the City's website and copies made available at City Hall.
+The City's website also included notification of the development of the Draft 2022 Action Plan and encouraged citizens to provide input.

-Prior to submission to the Department of HUD, the City Council reviews and approves the Action Plan.
+Prior to submission to the Department of HUD, the City Council reviews and approves the Action Plan